abhijeetvinkare/StudentGradeX/README.md

 ### Student:

-To access the Student Module of StudentGradeX, please use one of the following credentials:
+To provide you with a demonstration of the Student Module of StudentGradeX, please use the following credentials:

 ```
-1. Seat No: `ZX5454`
+1. Seat No: `ZX5454` // I Sem Result Pass
-2. Seat No: `ZX5455`
+2. Seat No: `ZX5455` // I Sem Result Backlog
-3. Seat No: `ZY5454`
+3. Seat No: `ZY5454` // First Year (I & II Sem) Result Pass
 ```

 Students can perform the following tasks: